 13. In France, the mobilization of civil society has been a defining feature of its plans for SDG implementation, with a very structured programme of identification and engagement of partners across different goals, sometimes building on existing processes and carrying on the impetus stemming from COP 21.
 In this context, the strong synergies between the Paris Agreement and the 2030 Agenda, as well as the contribution of the multi-stakeholder coalitions under the Climate Action Agenda for the achievement of SDGs were highlighted.

 14. Some participants emphasized that all different stakeholders should be involved, including those that are profit-oriented.
 It is important to reach a common understanding of the needs and possibilities of both the public and the private sectors in SDG implementation.
 This will require using a language that the business sector understands.
 Business opportunities have emerged in connection with the 2030 Agenda and the private sector is increasingly aware that addressing sustainability is necessary and can be profitable.
+Some participants stressed that business, alike all SDGs stakeholders, needs to respect social, labour and environmental standards to make an impactful contribution to sustainable development.
 At the institutional level, business associations like the International Chamber of Commerce are committed to work with the UN to advance SDGs.

 15. Putting in place the necessary infrastructure will require tapping into appropriate sources of financing.
 The rapid growth of green finance, including green bonds, is an auspicious trend.
 It was remarked that incentive structures in financial markets need to be changed, so they appropriately reflect sustainability issues.
 Blended finance, where public resources are used to de-risk investments, can be deployed to involve the private sector in pursuing public goals, including those related to infrastructure.
 It is clear that ODA is insufficient to meet development goals and that the private sector needs to be involved, therefore new partnerships are required.
 However, civil society organizations called for ODA commitments to be upheld while including CSOs in public-private partnerships and other mechanisms that blend private and public finance.
 Clear accountability frameworks covering all development actors should be in place.